Yamaha YZR-M1: 2007

-Regulations again changed for the 2007 seasonwith the capacity of MotoGP machines reduced to 800 cc in an effort by the FIM to reduce the ever-increasing speeds of the 990 cc bikes (capable of well in excess of 210 mph (340 km/h)); therefore the YZR-M1 would continue in 2007 in 800 cc form.
-In post-2006 and in 2007 pre-season testing, the new 800 cc equipped YZR-M1 (along with other 800 cc MotoGP bikes) has been paradoxically quicker straight out of the box than the 990 cc version of the M1.
-This is by virtue of later, harder braking, quicker handling, higher corner speeds, and more controllable traction, and as the 2007 season got underway, the 800 cc YZR-M1 was expected to get quicker as its development continued.
+Regulations again changed for the 2007 season with the capacity of MotoGP machines reduced to 800 cc in an effort by the FIM to reduce the ever-increasing speeds of the 990 cc bikes (capable of well in excess of 210 mph (340 km/h)); therefore the YZR-M1 continued in 800 cc form.
+In post-2006 and in 2007 pre-season testing, the new 800 cc equipped YZR-M1 (along with other 800 cc MotoGP bikes) was quicker straight out of the box than the 990 cc version of the M1.
+This was by virtue of later, harder braking, quicker handling, higher corner speeds, and more controllable traction, and as the 2007 season began the 800 cc YZR-M1 was expected to get quicker as its development continued.

-The chatter that plagued the early 2006 YZR-M1 has been eliminated in the switch to 800 cc.
-While the main sponsor for the Official Factory Yamaha Team switched from Camel with their distinctive yellow and blue livery, to that of the Italian Motor Manufacturer Fiat.
+The chatter that plagued the early 2006 YZR-M1 was eliminated in the switch to 800 cc.
+The main sponsor for the Official Factory Yamaha Team switched from Camel, with their distinctive yellow and blue livery, to that of the Italian motor manufacturer Fiat.
 The team ran initially in a blue and white colour scheme and hinted at the unusual intention of running a variety of colour schemes throughout the season.

 Casey Stoner won the 2007 Championship with the factory Ducati.